 We can also highly recommend the swim-out apartments, the ultimate in luxury vacationing.
 If no swim-out rooms are available, the apartments with plunge pools are also very good.
 All apartments and rooms were spacious, beautiful, and luxurious.

 Sea Temple is at the south end of Four Mile Beach, tucked away behind a natural, untouched strip of tropical growth.
-There really isn’t such a thing as a beach-front hotel in Port, all that you can see from the shore is a backdrop of trees.
+There really isn’t such a thing as a beach-front hotel in Port, all that you can see from the shore is a backdrop of trees, this keeps the beach looking natural.

-To walk from Sea Temple to the centre of Port takes me 45 minutes along the beach, I’m a brisk walker.
+To walk from Sea Temple Resort and Spa to the centre of Port takes me 45 minutes along the beach, I’m a brisk walker.
 There is a shuttle bus that will run you into town if you don’t want to use your own car.
-You can always hire your own car in Port Douglas.
-Take a look at Pullman Sea Temple Resort and Spa here.
+You can always hire your own car in for the Journey from Cairns Airport to Port Douglas.
+Take a look at Pullman Sea Temple Resort and Spa’s room options and availability.

 Sheraton Grand Mirage Resort, Port Douglas